 The more time we spend “elsewhere”, the more ungrounded we become and the less growth we’re able to integrate.
 We become “mushy” and stop growing even if our day is filled with “spiritual practices”, formal or not.

 One key is our approach to the practice – are we using it as instructed or as an escape to dreamland?
 Or did we turn the practice into a lifestyle at the expense of work and a social life?

 Many New Age practices have fallen into the same boat.
 Guided meditation and prayer are forms of hypnosis.
 Where are you being guided?
 The Law of Attraction is often used as wishful thinking.
 All sorts of things can be co-opted by a mind looking for an easy escape.

-This can lead to what I call astral entanglement and Rose calls spiritual addiction.
+This can lead to what I call astral entanglement.
 This has become increasingly common as group consciousness rises and the astral has become much more accessible.
 If our life isn’t going the way we’d like, it is much easier now to escape into la-la land.
 But this doesn’t solve problems.
 In fact, it can make things worse.